-Kirsten Green returns for her seventh season at Harvard as the director of men's basketball operations for the Crimson.
+Kirsten Green has completed her eighth season at Harvard as the director of men's basketball operations for the Crimson.

 The first full-time operations staffer at the school, Green came to Harvard after spending 10 seasons in the same role at the University of Michigan and Seton Hall University under Tommy Amaker.
 Green is responsible for overseeing all administrative aspects of the program.

 The Crimson continued its ascent onto the national stage in 2012-13, as Harvard, a No. 14 seed, upset third-seed New Mexico in the second round of the NCAA tournament, giving the program its first postseason victory.
 Harvard went 20-10 overall and 11-3 in the Ivy League, capturing its third consecutive conference crown and earning its second straight NCAA bid.

-Harvard set multiple records again in 2011-12, as the Crimson went 26-5, establishing a program mark for victories in a season.
+Harvard set multiple records in 2011-12 as the Crimson went 26-5, establishing a then-program mark for victories in a season.
 Harvard won its second straight Ivy League title and received a spot in the NCAA tournament for the first time since 1946.
 The Crimson also went 3-0 at the Battle 4 Atlantis tournament in November, winning the inaugural event.

 During the 2010-11 season, the Crimson posted 23 victories, going 12-2 in league play to grab a share of its first conference crown.
 Harvard also advanced to the NIT for the first time in team history.
 In the prior campaign of 2009-10, the Crimson, led by standout Jeremy Lin '10, earned a postseason berth, as Harvard competed at the CollegeInsider.com Tournament and won 21 games.